Opinions - Christian Sin

 (1 Peter 1:14-16)

-But He knows that we are not perfect and that we will not completely stop
+But God knows that we are not perfect and that we will not completely stop

 "If we say that we have no sin, we deceive ourselves, and